dominiqueplante/data-engineering-practice/Exercises/Exercise-1/README.md

 use `Python` to create the directory, do not do it manually.

 Generally, your script should do the following ...
-1. create the directory `downloads` if it doesn't exist
+1. Create the directory `downloads` if it doesn't exist

-2. download the files one by one.
+2. Download the files one by one.

-3. split out the filename from the uri, so the file keeps its original filename.
+3. Split out the filename from the uri, so the file keeps its original filename.

-4. Each file is a `zip`, extract the `csv` from the `zip` and delete the `zip` file.
+4. Each file is a `zip`, extract the `csv` from the `zip` into the same folder as the `zip` file and delete the `zip` file.

 5. For extra credit, download the files in an `async` manner using the `Python` package `aiohttp`.
 Also try using `ThreadPoolExecutor` in `Python` to download the files.
 Also write unit tests to improve your skills.

-#### Download URIs are listed in the `main.py` file.
+#### Download URIs are listed in the `main.py` file as `download_uris`.

+#### Teardown
+1. Once you have completed the exercise, run the following command `docker-compose down` from inside the `Exercises/Exercise-1` directory

 ### Hints
 1. Don't assume all the uri's are valid.